Amp63/pyre/README.md

 ### Script Generation

-You can also generate an equivalent python script for a template from a template object:
+You can also generate an equivalent Python script for a template from a template object:

 ```py
 from dfpyre import *